DRAN: Detailed Region-Adaptive Normalization for Conditional Image Synthesis: Experiments

 \subsubsection{Quantitative Comparisons}

-As indicated in \cref{tab:sis_tab}, the baseline equipped with DRAN yields lower FID and LPIPS than other methods.
-It means our method generates realistic results with fewer artifacts and more fine-grained details.
-Moreover, DRAN yields the best performance in terms of the similarity metrics SSIM, RMSE and PSNR on all datasets.
-Besides, we observe a slight degradation in semantic-segmentation-based metrics.
-This is because our method generates the details of semantic categories inside semantic regions, and the segmentation boundaries are not specially optimized.
-Nevertheless, DRAN yields impressive performance in terms of generation quality on all datasets.
+As shown in Table.\ref{tab:sis_tab}, our method achieves lower FID and LPIPS than other methods.
+It indicates our method generates realistic results with fewer artifacts.
+Moreover, our method has the best performance in terms of the similarity metrics SSIM, RMSE and PSNR on all datasets, which indicate better reconstruction accuracy.